avenshmit66/hello-world/README.md

 # hello-world
-This how to help learn the ropes
+This is to help learn the ropes

+Hopefully it propels my career someday....